shivakumar-617181/Git/Git Commands and Explanation/README.md

 It is used to differentiate between the branches

+**git fork**

+Git fork is Refers to a Personal Copy of an Existing Repository.
+This Copy is Created Under Our own account, Making It An Independent Version Of The Original Repository.
 **→ git branch -d <branch name>**

 It is used to delete the branch